Soccer legend Pelé remains in intensive care after surgery

-SAO PAULO (AP) — Former Brazilian soccer great Pelé remained in intensive care on Friday as he recovered from surgery to remove a tumor on the right side of his colon.
+SAO PAULO (AP) — Retired Brazilian soccer star Pelé remained in intensive care on Friday as he recovered from surgery to remove a tumor on the right side of his colon.

 Hospital Albert Einstein in Sao Paulo said in a statement that 80-year-old Edson Arantes do Nascimento was recovering “in a satisfactory manner,” though still in intensive care.
 The hospital said on Monday that Pelé was expected to be moved to a regular room on Tuesday.